Unsupervised Partner Design Enables Robust Ad-hoc Teamwork

 Temporal dependencies are captured using a Gated Recurrent Unit (GRU) \cite{Kyunghyun2014On} with a hidden state size of 256.
 The recurrent hidden state is reset at environment terminal states.
 The GRU output serves as a temporal embedding and is shared by both the actor and critic heads.

-The policy head processes the recurrent embedding through four fully connected layers with 256 units each and nonlinear activations.
-A final linear layer outputs unnormalized logits over discrete actions, defining a categorical action distribution.
+The policy head processes the recurrent embedding through four fully connected layers with 256 units each and non-linear activations.
+A final linear layer outputs unnormalised logits over discrete actions, defining a categorical action distribution.
 The value head also uses the recurrent embedding as input and applies four fully connected layers with 256 units each, followed by a scalar output representing the state value estimate.

 We employ the \textit{other agent modelling network} proposed by E3T.
-This auxiliary module models the behaviour of their teammate.
+This auxiliary module models the behaviour of its teammate.
 Each agent receives the past five state-action pairs of the other agent.
 Observations and actions are embedded and passed through a four-layer multilayer perceptron (64 units per layer) to predict the teammate’s next action distribution.
 The prediction is L2-normalised and concatenated with the agent’s own embedding before being fed into the policy head.
 This auxiliary loss is optimised using a cross-entropy objective and weighted by a tunable coefficient.
 This is consistent with the original formulation \cite{Yan2023An}.